rdrsss/resume/resume.md

 Delaware, USA | +1 (302)388-8937 | manuel.rdrs@gmail.com | [linkedin.com/in/rdrsss/](https://www.linkedin.com/in/rdrsss/)

 ### Summary
 Generalist programmer with 10+ years experience, accross a variety of roles and with a variety of teams, from backend, application systems, tools, to build.
+I'm looking to further my technical skills of course, I really enjoy variety and solving different problems, and don't like to be bound to one thing.
+Always on the lookout for growth opportunities, technical and soft skills.

 ### Technologies
 C++, Go, Python, Mongodb, Postgres, Redis, Rabbitmq, Docker, Git, Perforce, Vim, Vscode, Visual Studio, Jetbrains, Jira, Pagerduty, Jenkins, TeamCity, AWS, Azure, DigitalOcean, Splunk, Grafana, Influx